MichaelLin2021/international-student-hub/README.md

-# International Student Hub
+Project: International Student Hub

-This is a final year project prototype designed to support international students at UEA.
+Description:

-## Project Aim
+This project is a web-based prototype designed to support international students at UEA.

-The aim of this project is to design and evaluate a digital International Student Hub that helps international students access essential information about settling into life in the UK.
+How to run:

-## Current Features
+1. Open index.html in a web browser

-- Homepage
+OR
-- Search bar layout
+2. Visit GitHub Pages link: [your link]

-- Key service categories
+Contents:
-- Responsive design structure
+- HTML files (website pages)

-## Technologies Used
+- CSS (style.css)

-- HTML
+- JavaScript (script.js)
-- CSS
+- Questionnaire data
-- JavaScript
+- Report

-## How to Run
+Notes:

-Open `index.html` in a web browser.
+This is a prototype system and some features (e.g., search, language translation) are partially implemented.